CoSMoMVPA/CoSMoMVPA/doc/source/faq.rst

 **I have eCog data in a 3D array (``channels x time x trials``).
 How can I get this in a CoSMoMVPA struct?**

-    Assume we have data with those characteristics; there we generate synthetic data for illustration.
+    Let's assume there is data with those characteristics; here we generate synthetic data for illustration.
 This data has 7 time points, 3 channels, and 10 trials:

         .. code-block:: matlab